mbrtargeting/oom-monitor/README.md

 Only support creating deb packages for now, although the raw binary should work on all (amd64?)
 Linux systems.
 If you want to just build a raw binary, you can do so using `cargo build --release`.

-The `debianize` script requires `fpm`.
+The `debianize` scripts require `fpm`.
 Install by following the instructions here: <https://fpm.readthedocs.io/en/latest/installing.html>

-Then run `./debianize` while in the root folder of the project.
+Then run `./debianize-gnu` or `./debianize-musl` while in the root folder of the project, depending on which clib you want to use.